 Cancer Research UK is the largest cancer research organisation in the world outside the USA.
 We fund research on all aspects of cancer from its causes to prevention and treatment.

 We are committed to producing high quality information for people affected by cancer.
 As well as looking at the information on this website you can call our nurse freephone helpline on 0808 800 4040.
 They are available from Monday to Friday, 9am to 5pm.
 Or you can send us a question online.

 Cancer Chat is our online forum where you can share experiences.

 Leukaemia support organisations

-It provides a range of support services to patients and their carers, including a 24-hour CARE Line, support groups, patient and carer conferences, nurse education days and information and literature.
+It provides a range of support services to patients and their carers, including information, support groups, patient and carer conferences, and nurse education days.

 General support organisations

 Macmillan Cancer Support is a charity that gives practical, medical and financial support to people with cancer in the UK.
 Its helpline gives guidance on cancer and advice on benefits.
 It also publishes booklets about cancer and treatments.
 Information is available in other languages.

 Freephone: 0808 808 00 00 (7 days a week, 8am to 8pm)

 Macmillan Cancer Support has a separate section on its website for teenagers and young adults with cancer.
 It offers advice and support on how to cope with cancer, and the chance to share experiences of cancer with other teenagers.